 A ready-made project with clear flow zones and a full wiki to guide you through the different steps used to ingest external data via FTP and Postgre and transform it into a network graph ready for export to Neo4j.Explore !

 The goal of this adapt and apply solution is to explore complex relationships between drugs, diseases, and genes to build a drug biomedical knowledge graph.
 Accelerate identification of drug repurposing opportunities.
 The initial solution was built in partnership with Neo4j and Linkurious.
-More details on the specifics of the solution can be found on the knowledge base.
+More details on the specifics and requirements of the solution can be found on the knowledge base.
+This solution is only available on installed instances.

 The decline in R&D returns faced by the pharmaceutical industry combined with the increase in both development timelines and the complexity of investigated diseases acts as a catalyst to identify opportunities for the repurposing of drugs.